cookie-information/android-release/Readme.md

     return MobileConsentSdk.Builder(this)
         .setClientCredentials(provideCredentials())
         .setMobileConsentCustomUI(MobileConsentCustomUI(Color.parseColor("any hexcode color string")))
-        .setLanguage("A string that represent the language, wanted") //please ensure your consents are set to have the the corresponding translation on the dashboard.
+        .setLanguages("A list of locales that the consents support.") //please ensure your consents are set to have the the corresponding translation on the dashboard.
         .build();
   }